CierlaMS/AU_BIOL-7180_SPR20_GroupProject/README.md

 3. Analyzed data for trimming (Step skipped)

 4. BWA for aligining reads to reference genomes and assemblies.
 BWA was used to do the following:
-    Create an index for the reference genomes (script 4) Align the samples we have to both reference genomes (script 5)
+    a.
+Create an index for the reference genomes (script 4; https://github.com/asw0049/AU_BIOL-7180_SPR20_GroupProject/blob/master/Completed_scripts/4_bwa_index2.sh)
+    b.
+Align the samples we have to both reference genomes (script 5)
         INPUT FILE: .fastq.gz    OUTPUT FILE: .aln.sam
+    c.
 Convert the aligned files to an extension the BWA could use to sort and merge files based on reference genome aligned to (script 6)
         INPUT FILE: .aln.sam     OUTPUT FILE: .sorted.merged.bam

 5. Generate phylogeny of samples using CSIPhylogeny.
 Tree edit with Mega X.